1. Who we are

-Contacting us for help, by email or Live Chat
+13. Contacting us for help, by email or live chat

 When you get in touch, we may ask you for personal information, like your name, address, or phone numbers.
 This is to help us answer your questions.
-Email’s not always secure, so we recommend keeping personal information to a minimum in emails.
+Emails are not always secure, so we recommend keeping personal information to a minimum in emails.

 You must never transmit your Asto account information by email.
 We will never ask you to.

 We may have to use and keep personal information for legal and compliance reasons, such as the prevention, detection or investigation of a crime; loss prevention; or fraud.
-We may also use personal information to meet our internal and external audit requirements, for information security purposes and as we believe to be necessary or appropriate: (a) under applicable law, which may include laws outside your country of residence; (b) to respond to requests from courts, law enforcement agencies, regulatory agencies, and other public and government authorities, which may include such authorities outside your country of residence; (c) to enforce our terms and conditions; or (d) to protect our rights, privacy, safety, property, or those of other people.
+We may also use personal information to meet our internal and external audit requirements, for information security purposes and as we believe to be necessary or appropriate: (a) under applicable law; (b) to respond to requests from courts, law enforcement agencies, regulatory agencies, and other public and government authorities; (c) to enforce our terms and conditions; or (d) to protect our rights, privacy, safety, property, or those of other people.

 Occasionally, we might also share non-personal, anonymous, statistical data with third parties.

-- Third-party service providers: Some of the partners and service providers we work with are located outside of the European Economic Area (EEA).
-We’ll only share information with them when they need it for the services they give us, such as software, system and platform support; cloud hosting services; advertising; data analytics; and order fulfilment and delivery.
-Our third-party service providers are not allowed to share or use this personal information unless it’s to provide these services for us.
-If you would like to receive a list of these third-party services providers please email us at firstname.lastname@example.org.
+Third-party service providers: Some of the partners and service providers we work with are located outside of the European Economic Area (EEA).
+We’ll only share personal information with them when they need it for the services they give us, such as software, system, security and platform support; cloud hosting services; marketing and advertising (including the use of social media platforms, such as Facebook); and data analytics.
+Our third-party service providers are not allowed to share or use your personal information unless it’s in connection with the services they provide to us.
+If you would like to receive a list of these third-party services providers please email us at: email@example.com.

 - To comply with legal obligations and respond to requests from government agencies, including law enforcement and other public authorities.
-Both in, and outside, your country of residence.
+Both in, and outside, of the UK.

 - To protect our rights, users, systems and services.

-We also carry out our own internal analytics to see how we can improve the service and determine what new functions or features will benefit you the most.
-In order to do this, we look at information such as the types of receipts uploaded, the average value of receipts and the most popular log in time.
+We also carry out our own internal analytics to see how we can improve our services and determine what new functions or features will benefit you the most.
+In order to do this, we look at information such as the types of receipts and invoices uploaded, the average value of your receipts and invoices, average payment terms and the most popular log in time.

 Within the Asto App, or the Asto website, there may be links to third-party websites or applications.
 You should check those websites or applications for their privacy notices and the terms that apply to the use of the relevant third-party website or application.
 Asto is not responsible for the content or privacy compliance of third party websites or applications.

 Your personal information belongs to you.
-If you want a copy of it, or to make suitable changes, we’ll do our best to help.
+If you want a copy of it, or to make suitable changes, we are here to help.

 We transfer personal information from the European Economic Area to other countries where their laws do not offer the same level of data privacy protection as the EEA.
 So we take other legal measures to protect the privacy of your personal information – such as approved standard contractual clauses and intragroup agreements.